MERIDIAN

 Sovereign intelligence platform for multi-agency deployments

-Designed the complete interface system for a SOVEREIGN intelligence platform serving civil intelligence agencies, military J2 commands, law enforcement directorates, and cyber investigation units — all from a single deployment.
+Designed the complete interface system for MERIDIAN, a sovereign intelligence platform serving civil intelligence agencies, military J2 commands, law enforcement directorates, and cyber investigation units, all from a single deployment.
 The core challenge was making one product feel native to four operational cultures.

 One platform, multiple institutional realities